Jalingo

+Ethnic groups

+The city is dominated (60%) and ruled by Fulani who settled during Fulani Jihad of Usman Dan Fodio.
+Mumuye, Kuteb and Kona are large minority 25%, 15% and 10% respectively.
+Wurkum, Hausa, Jukun, Jonjo are found in significant numbers.

-Fulfulde, Mumuye, Hausa and many other local languages are spoken in Jalingo.
-Location of the Muri, Nigeria Emirate and palace of the empire of Jalingo, a town founded during the muslim jihad era.
+Fulfulde, Mumuye, Hausa, and many other local languages are spoken in Jalingo.
+Jalingo is the seat of the Muri Emirate and a town founded during the Muslim Jihad era.

 Caretaker chairman

 Each local government in Nigeria is governed by caretaker chairmen.
 They are the one that run the affairs of the state.